-The Balearic Islands form an archipelago which lies in the Mediterranean Sea near the east coast of the Iberian Peninsula.
-Consequently, they benefit from a typical Mediterranean climate meaning that they have long, hot summers.
+The Balearic Islands form an archipelago that lies in the Mediterranean Sea near the Iberian Peninsula’s east coast.
+Consequently, they benefit from a typical Mediterranean climate, meaning that they have long, hot summers.
 The Balearics have been a favourite with holidaymakers and sailors since the end of the Second World War.

-Palma de Mallorca is the capital of the Balearic Island.
-The islands are an autonomous community which is also a province of Spain.
+Palma de Mallorca is the capital of the Balearic Islands.
+The islands are an autonomous community that is also a province of Spain.
 Spanish and Catalan are the official languages of the community.
 This means that the names of the islands change depending on which language is used.
 For example; Mallorca or Majorca and Menorca or Minorca.

 The best-known islands in Balearic are Mallorca, Menorca, Ibiza, and Formentera.
 Each of the islands has created its own identity over the years.
 Additionally, there are several minor islands and islets close to the larger islands.
 These include Cabrera, Dragonera, and S’Espalmador.
 Cabrera is home to the Cabrera Archipelago Maritime-Terrestrial National Park.

 Geologically, the Balearic Islands Promontory forms a platform upon which the island chain lies.
 Uplift from the seabed formed the archipelago.
 A network of fault lines, running northwest to southeast, dissect the islands.